jared-jackson/volusion-node/README.md

 ## Overview

 The idea of this application was to get a level of emotion behind Volusion blog posts using the power of IBM Watson's natural language understanding.
-When a user submits a Volusion blog post url, the url is send as a request parameter to our Lambda function that then uses a framework called 'cheerio' that parses the html and returns plain text.
+When a user submits a Volusion blog post url, the url is sent as a request parameter to our Lambda function that then uses a framework called 'cheerio' to parse the html and return plain text.

 We then feed the plain text article into IBM Watson to analyze.
-Watson then returns us with 5 different levels of emotion, those being sadness,joy, fear, disgust, and anger.
+Watson then returns us with 5 different levels of emotion.
+Sadness,joy, fear, disgust, and anger.
 We then take the JSON values returned to us from Watson, and assemble them into front end radial graphs with a percentage value of the level of emotion detected.

 This code serves as the Node.js server that hosts the dashboard containing the